 Section 1(f).
 The Vestry shall have full power and authority to adopt rules for its internal regulation and operation within the terms of ARTICLE Il Section I.

-Section 2 - Officers
+Section 2 Officers

 Section 2(a).
 The officers of the Vestry shall be a Clerk, Senior Warden, Junior Warden, Treasurer, and Financial Secretary.
 If the Treasurer is selected from the list of eligible voters, then s (he) shall be Treasurer of the Parish, but s (he) shall be neither a member nor officer of the Vestry.